—James Nack, "The Difference", Romance of the Ring and Other Poems (1859)

 In The Joy Luck Club, one storyteller's mother is forced to become the mistress of a wealthy man after he rapes her and an evil employee of the house (who set up the rape in the first place) tells everyone what has happened and ruins the woman's reputation.

-Subverted in a different story, where the storyteller's mother was forced into an arranged marriage.
+Subverted in Lindo's story when she was forced into an arranged marriage.
 She escapes it by telling her mother-in-law that she was not the woman fated for her husband, and that one of the household servants was.
-She proves this by insisting that the child she should have been impregnated with is actually being carried by said servant.
-In reality, the servant had just had an affair and the woman never slept with her husband.
-The mother-in-law buys the story though, and the story ends with the woman being sent off to live her own life while the servant marries the guy and is honored by the family, instead of ending up disgraced with an illegitimate child.
+She "proves" this by insisting that the child she should have been impregnated with is actually being carried by said servant, claiming that she was impregnated by a ghost of an ancestor.
+In reality, the servant had just had an affair.
+The mother-in-law buys the story though, and the story ends with Lindo being sent off to live her own life while the servant marries the guy and is honored by the family, instead of ending up disgraced with an illegitimate child.

 Anne Rice's The Feast of All Saints (and the miniseries based on it) play this trope deadly straight with Marie Ste.
 Marie.
 After her brutal gang rape, orchestrated by her sister, she returns home only to have her mother scream at her repeatedly that she is "ruined" and then attack her.
 When she flees the house, she goes to the only place she can think of where she will be accepted: Dolly Rose's brothel.
 As Dolly later says "Sometimes they go to church, and sometimes they come here."
 Marie herself expresses this attitude to Anna Bella, saying she belongs in the brothel and that she deserved what happened to her.